Table of Contents

 BigTable can integrate with Hadoop and drive most of Google’s services and products.

 Both platforms are excellent in their respective database service provisions.

 Google Cloud has the ability to host a variety of systems and manage both business and software growth.
-Azure manages enterprise storage, communicate with Windows-based systems, and run applications.
+Azure manages enterprise storage, communicates with Windows-based systems, and runs applications.
 Both are good at their respective performance.
-The key difference between both platforms is that Google focuses on public cloud computing, while Azure is more focused on businesses and organizations that wish to interoperate with their very own datacenters.
+The key difference between both platforms is that Google focuses on public cloud computing, while Azure is more focused on businesses and organizations that wish to interoperate with their very own data centers.
 Many Windows-based servers run In Azure’s public cloud.
 In other words, Azure provides its users with a hybrid option.
 Its aim is to compete in a bigger cloud market along with leaders in cloud platforms like AWS.

 Users are required to sign up for a Microsoft account to use Azure services.
 Users can launch any type of service using their account for a specific period.
 The services are then billed to their account.
 Users are given the option of creating a separate billing account.
 Organizations using the services can create a standard billing structure similar to their organizational billing through a separate billing account.